gravitational/teleport/rfd/0048-tctl-sso-test-command.md

 state: draft
 ---

-# RFD 48 - `tsh sso test` command
+# RFD 48 - `tctl sso test` command

 ## What

-This RFD proposes new subcommand for the `tsh` tool: `sso test`.
+This RFD proposes new subcommand for the `tctl` tool: `sso test`.
 The purpose of this command is to perform validation of auth connector in SSO flow prior to creating the connector resource with `tctl create ...` command.

 To accomplish that the definition of auth connector is read from file and attached to the auth request being made.
 The Teleport server uses the attached definition to proceed with the flow, instead of using any of the stored auth connector